The Treatwell Pricing Problem

 The commission model has a painful characteristic: the more new clients Treatwell sends you, the more you pay them.
 There is no cap.
 There is no loyalty discount.
 The rate stays at 35% regardless of how long you have been on the platform.

 Salons that offer higher-value services — colour, extensions, lash sets — feel this especially hard.
 Every new client is a significant finder's fee to Treatwell.
-For a direct look at what a commission-free alternative costs side by side, see our Treatwell vs DoTheBeauty comparison.
+For a head-to-head look at what a commission-free alternative costs side by side, see our Treatwell vs DoTheBeauty comparison.
+Or if you are weighing Treatwell against other booking platforms, our Treatwell vs Fresha breakdown covers both commission structures in detail.

 Considering Treatwell Connect instead?
 Read our full Treatwell Connect review to understand what's included before deciding.